North Gwent Football League

-The North Gwent Football League (currently billed as The Swan EMS Limited North Gwent Football League for sponsorship reasons) is a football league in South Wales.
+The North Gwent Football League (currently billed as the Premier Financial Services North Gwent Football League for sponsorship reasons) is a football league in South Wales.
 The headquarters are located at The Ex-Servicemens Club, Ebbw Vale.

+The league was formed in 1961 as a merger of the Abertillery League and the Ebbw Vale League, originally as the North Monmouthshire Amateur League.
+The league first formed a reserve division for the 2007–08 season.

 Area

-The league's area comprises the following areas: Ebbw Vale, Tredegar, Rhymney, Maesycwmmer, Wattsville, Hafodyrynys and Llanelly Hill.
+The league's area comprises the following areas: Blackwood, Ebbw Vale, Tredegar, Rhymney, Maesycwmmer, Wattsville, Hafodyrynys and Llanelly Hill.